NCI-HTAN-Jamborees/Heterogeneity-Ancestry-and-Tumor-Progression/README.md

 ### Data Collection and Processing:

 We accessed and extracted data from the HTAN portal and subsequently matched sample IDs with ancestry and clinical annotations.
 The dataset was then filtered based on self-reported race/ancestry, focusing on individuals identified as Black, who were represented solely by normal and premalignant sample types.
 Additionally, we incorporated demographic variables, including sex (female, male) and age-stratified by the median (≤60 years, >60 years), as well as polyp classification (NL, SSL, TL).

+### Future Directions:

+We propose to evaluate invasive colorectal cancer scRNAseq data by race and tumor type.
+We propose to visualize the data by cell type.